DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 You will have to make your messages more unique for your own dice game.
 We've done a little of that here.\
 You can also add messages to the start of the game or anywhere else in order to flesh out the story.
 Perhaps `Welcome to the game` at the beginning of the start function.\
-You can now go and take this logic for damage and printing and copy paste it into player two's turn.
+You can now go and take this logic for damage and printing and copy and paste it into player two's turn.
 Remember, you will have to change the variable names.

 ### Winning The Game

-Of course we can't really have a game if you can't win.
+Of course, we can't really have a game if you can't win.
 We should check after dealing damage if either player's health is zero or below.
 Again this should be just a simple `if`.

 ```csharp
 // Start is called before the first frame update